January 22 - February 22

 Directed by Georgette Verdin

-Mary Jane is a resilient young mother caring for her chronically sick child.
-Despite the mundane and sometimes unthinkable reality of his illness, she finds herself building a community of women from all walks of life.
-This intimate drama of profound ideas is a powerful and compassionate portrait of caregiving and the importance of ordinary human kindness.
+Mary Jane is a determined mother caring for her chronically sick child.
+Despite the reality of his illness, she finds resilience, humor, and strength in a community of women from all walks of life.
+This intimate drama of profound ideas is a powerful and compassionate portrait of caregiving, connection, and the importance of ordinary human kindness.

 More Information